-Nicholas Owen is a journalist and presenter with BBC News, Britain’s most watched news channel, and he presents a programme on Classic FM.
+Nicholas Owen is a journalist and presenter from BBC News, Britain’s most watched news channel, and he presents programmes on Classic FM.

 - Career talk – what is it really like to front a TV programme when everything is going wrong?
 Or to interview the Prime Minister?
 Or to cross swords with irate business tycoons or senior Royals?
 Nicholas takes you on his zig zag journey via Fleet Street in its heyday, to many years of high-profile presentation of TV news and all that it entailed.
 He talks about his leading role as a Royal Correspondent to lighter moments such as his appearance on Strictly Come Dancing.

 - Royal talk – He has many tales to tell of this interesting time in his career with personal encounters with Her Majesty The Queen, The Duke of Edinburgh, The Queen Mother, Prince Charles and many other members of the royal family both in the UK and on their overseas trips.
 Nicholas re-joined the Corporation in February 2007 and for well over a decade before that he hosted all ITN’s major bulletins, including Channel Four News and News at Ten.

 Nicholas re-joined the Corporation in February 2007 and for well over a decade before that he hosted all ITN’s major bulletins, including Channel Four News and News at Ten.

 He has also appeared in a wide range of other TV and radio programmes, including being a contestant in BBC1’s Strictly Come Dancing.
 Nicholas also presents programmes on Classic FM.

 He began his journalistic career on the Surrey Mirror before moving to Fleet Street where he worked for the Evening Standard, the Daily Telegraph and the Financial Times.